BBeader/EE403-Capstone/Getting Started/Downloading Open Source Code.md

 To get started using event based data we recommend downloading and saving the following files into your desired folder from the Prophesee website:

   1. Raw Data Loading (https://docs.prophesee.ai/stable/metavision_sdk/modules/core/tutorials/raw_dat_loading.html)

+  You can access the source code by: EE403-Capstone>Getting Started>Source Code>raw_data_loading.ipynb

   In this tutorial you will learn how to open RAW or DAT files using the metavision_core.event_io.RawReader and metavision_core.event_io.EventDatReader classes.